syseleven/grav-docs-syseleven-stack/pages/04.Reference/08.network/docs.en.md

 Please [contact our customer support](../../06.Support/default.en.md) if you are interested.

-### L4 Load balancing (TCP) (Neutron-LBaaS)
+### Load balancing

-Using L4 load balancers, you can improve the availability and scalability of your TCP-based services.
-If configured to do so, the Load balancer will actively monitor all backends and route TCP connections to healthy backends.
+Using load balancers, you can improve the availability and scalability of your TCP-based services.
+If configured to do so, the Load balancer will actively monitor all backends and route connections to healthy backends.
+L4 load balancing (TCP) is supported via Neutron LBaaSv2 and Octavia, L7 load balancing (HTTP/HTTPS) only via Octavia.

 See our [tutorial on load balancing for more information](../../02.Tutorials/05.lbaas/docs.en.md).